studio24/php-test/README.md

 The following are a set of two developer tests that we ask prospective staff to complete before face-to-face interviews.
 They are intended to assess skills in PHP.

 Please ensure you send us all files required to run the scripts.
-We will test your submission using PHP 5.6
+We will test your submission using PHP 7.1

 You are free to send multiple files to answer the questions but all files created to answer this test must be created within the time allocated.

 You are not allowed to use any external libraries or code snippets (i.e. no jQuery, web frameworks or any pre-written libraries you may have).
-The only exception to this is you may use a testing framework for question 2 if you wish (e.g. PHPUnit).
+The only exception to this is you may use a testing framework for question 2 if you wish (e.g. PHPUnit), but there is no requirement to do so.

 Please answer as many of the questions as you can within 3 hours.